pananton/busrpc-spec/busrpc.md

 ### `Exception`

 `Exception` is a predefined structure, which represents busrpc [exception](#exceptions).
-Third-party implementations are free to add more fields the `Exception` structure, however, they should not modify the the name of the type.
+Third-party implementations are free to add more fields the `Exception` structure, however, they should not modify the name of the type.
 For example, `Exception` for some API may look like this:

 ```
 // file api/api.proto